ACT Test Scores

 When Do ACT Scores Come Out?

 The initial score release table provides the date when scores start becoming available.
-The initial release of scores includes any test (paper or online) that as been received, processed, passed all validation checks, and are not impacted by an irregularity.
+The initial release of scores includes any test that has been received, processed, passed all validation checks, and is not been impacted by an irregularity.
+Online tests typically will release earlier than paper tests.

-You'll see your scores as soon as they become available, but if you take the optional writing test, your scores won't be reported until all scores from your test date are released.
+You'll see your scores in your MyACT account as soon as they become available, but if you take the optional writing test, your scores won't be reported until all scores from your test date are released.

 What Affects Your Score Release